-- 6.1 The proposed core audit fee is consistent with the level of provision contained within the Council's approved budget for 2021/22. - 6.2 The wider scope aspects of the external audit will assess the appropriateness and adequacy of the Council's arrangements in respect of financial management and sustainability, as well as progress in implementing recommendations contained within the BVAR.
+- 6.1 The proposed core audit fee is consistent with the level of provision contained within the Council's approved budget for 2022/23.
+Discussions are continuing on the proposed variation from this core fee. - 6.2 The wider scope aspects of the external audit will assess the appropriateness and adequacy of the Council's arrangements in respect of financial management and sustainability, as well as progress in implementing recommendations contained within the BVAR.